Kio, Michael P.E.

 Nanoparticle and Plasma Membrane Modelling

-The goal of this research interest is on Drug Carrier Transport Mechanism of Nanoparticles through the Plasma Membrane of Normal and Cancerous Cells.
-This research interest delivers a deeper and novel physical understanding of the transport mechanism and cytotoxicity of functionalized nanoparticles in cancer plasma membranes in comparison with healthy membranes; probing interactions, transport of nanoparticles as drug carriers, implementing Nanoscale Molecular Dynamics (NAMD) with models built with CHARMM-GUI membrane builder, CHARMM36 lipid and Martini force fields.
-Furthermore, I have been teaming up and working with Professor Jeffery Klauda and the research group on performing simulations on membrane-associated proteins analyzing their function and shape within bilayers, implementing deep learning and neural networks in dynamic modeling of biomolecules, improving polarizable force field, augmented sampling techniques to explore bonding with membranes and intracellular lipid transporter implementing molecular dynamics simulation.
+The goal of this research interest is on Drug Carrier Transport Mechanism of Nanoparticles through the Plasma Membrane of Healthy and Cancerous Cells.
+This research interest delivers a deeper and novel physical understanding of the transport mechanism of functionalized nanoparticles in cancer plasma membranes in comparison with healthy membranes; probing interactions, transport of nanoparticles as drug carriers, implementing Nanoscale Molecular Dynamics (NAMD) with models built with CHARMM-GUI membrane builder, CHARMM36 lipid and Martini force fields.
+Various presentations have been given to both private and public audiences, with accompanying materials published accordingly.

 Antifouling and Fouling Release Coating